 I want to distinguish between two forms of Satanism so that the reader will understand what I am talking about here and not get bogged down in Christian hysteria or inaccurate media portrayals.
 There have been way too much of both.

-The second form of Satanism is what I want to focus on, the real Satanism.
-It is the religious philosophy and ritual established by Anton Szandor LaVey in the form of the Church of Satan and described in The Satanic Bible.
-From this point on, this is what I am referring to when I use the term "Satanism."
-I recognize that there are other forms of Satanism which could be considered "real Satanism" and which depart in some important ways from what I describe here.
+The second form of Satanism is what I want to focus on: the real Satanism.
+There are several schools of Satanism with some important differences among them.
+The particular form you've probably heard the most about is the religious philosophy and ritual established by Anton Szandor LaVey in the form of the Church of Satan and described in The Satanic Bible.
+This is certainly not the only school of Satanism, and not all real Satanists see eye-to-eye with the Church of Satan.

-If you are not familiar with Satanism, here are some things to keep in mind:
+If you are not familiar with the form of Satanism involving the Church of Satan, here are some things to keep in mind:

 - The Church of Satan came out of San Francisco in the late 1960s, and LaVey's initial following included a magician, a filmmaker, various authors, at least one local politicians, and even foreign royalty.

 - These Satanists do not believe in or worship a literal Satan; they use the symbol of Satan to shock, challenge, and unsettle.
 Satan is merely a powerful image of an adversary.

 - These Satanists are atheists and are intensely anti-theistic.

 - This form of Satanism explicitly prohibits human and animal sacrifice.

 - The Satanic rituals practiced in this particular form are based on psychodrama and are as much if not more about personal transformation than belief in the supernatural.